-- (a) If the Commission orders the Director to investigate, the complainant and its staff, if any, and the respondent and his staff shall fully cooperate in the investigation.
-Failure to do so shall be a violation of these Rules, punishable accordingly. - (b) After the investigation, the Director shall either file written charges under Rule 26.2 as a qualified elector or a written request to dismiss the charges.
-The charges filed by the Director may include conduct disclosed during the investigation that was not described in the written charges filed by a Municipal Fire and Police Civil Service Board or qualified elector.
+- (a) If the Commission orders the Director to investigate, the Complainant, the Respondent and the staff of both, as applicable, shall fully cooperate in the investigation.
+Failure to do so shall be a violation of these rules, punishable accordingly. - (b) After the investigation, the Director shall either file written charges under Rule 26.2 as a qualified elector or a written request to dismiss the charges.
+The charges filed by the Director may include all conduct disclosed during the investigation, regardless of whether included in the original charges.
 The written charges or request to dismiss shall be considered by the Commission in executive session. - (c) The Commission may dismiss the charges or order a public hearing on some or all charges.
 The charges to be heard shall be listed in or attached to the order.